Soft, Chewy Chocolate Chip Cookies Recipe

 There are so many chocolate chip cookie recipes out there, but after you try this one, you just might consider it the best chewy chocolate chip cookie recipe ever.
 I’m happy to say that you can actually use healthier ingredients, ditch the gluten-heavy flour and still create incredible cookies.

 How to make chewy chocolate chip cookies starts out with combining the wetter ingredients.
 Next, you add the dry ingredients into the mix.
-Don’t forget you can also make the Paleo flour blend yourself (recipe linked in ingredients list)!
+Don’t forget you can also make the Paleo flour blend yourself!
 Now it’s time for the delicious dark chocolate chips to get folded in.